The Fire, Weather & Avalanche Center's (FWAC) mission as a non-profit organization is to bring proprietary and user-friendly

 avalanches.
 We are currently piloting a suite of products for the Pacific Northwest.
 Our team is gearing up for great things.
 We are

-also testing a new avalanche vulnerability prediction model for release in late Fall 2017.
+also testing a new wildfire threat model set to release in Summer 2018.
 So, get ready!

 You can see our portfolio for examples of how we contribute to the local communities.

 There is no way FWAC would survive (period) without sponsors and donors.
 This collective group of people support FWAC's mission through their financial contributions.
 We are greatful for all their support!
 To learn more about donating, visit our donation page.